I Corps (South Vietnam): 1972

-On 30 March the PAVN launched the Easter Offensive sending two divisions across the DMZ and one heading east from Laos, quickly overrunning several 3rd Division bases in northwest Quang Tri province and forcing the ARVN to withdraw to the Cửa Việt/Thạch Hãn River.
+On 30 March, the PAVN launched the Easter Offensive sending two divisions across the DMZ and one heading east from Laos, quickly overrunning several 3rd Division bases in northwest Quang Tri province and forcing the ARVN to withdraw to the Cửa Việt/Thạch Hãn River.

-On 1 April the PAVN attacked out of the A Sầu Valley heading east towards Huế.
+On 1 April, the PAVN attacked out of the A Sầu Valley heading east towards Huế.

-On 2 April during the Rescue of Bat 21 Bravo the US imposed a no-fire zone within a 27km radius of the shootdown, restricting supporting fire to 3rd Division forces.
+On 2 April, during the Rescue of Bat 21 Bravo the US imposed a no-fire zone within a 27 km radius of the shootdown, restricting supporting fire to 3rd Division forces.